botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 The above code will generate an embed as shown on the left.
 Let us dissect it a bit.
 First, we simply define a variable `$embed` and assign it the result of the `cembed` function.
-This function takes a series of key-value pairs, where the key is the field you want to set, and the value is the value you want to set for that field.
+This function takes a series of key-value pairs, where the key is the embed field you want to set, and the value is the value you want to set for that field.
 The `cembed` function will return a structured object that can be sent as a message, as demonstrated in the last line of the code.

 The `"title"` and `"description"` fields are self-explanatory---we can use Discord Markdown in the latter.
-The `"color"` field is in our case a hexadecimal color value that will be used as the color of the embed, but it can also take a [decimal value](https://www.binaryhexconverter.com/hex-to-decimal-converter).
+The `"color"` field takes an integer color value, for which we can conveniently use hexadecimal formatting as mentioned in [Data Types 1](/learn/beginner/datatypes-1#integers), but it can also take a [decimal value](https://www.binaryhexconverter.com/hex-to-decimal-converter).

 The `"fields"` field is a list (more precisely a *slice*) of dictionaries, where each dictionary represents a field in